 Hosted by Honors & Honors RAP faculty & staff

 The Honors Program features talks on science-related topics each semester.
 Stay tuned for the Fall 2023 SciTalks Lecture dates.

 Honors Film Club

 Get together and watch movies with us and your fellow Honors students!
-Join us for the first Honors Film Club movie of the semester:
+Stay tuned for the Fall 2023 Honors Film Club dates.